-Fully expanded, the Set Clipboard block shows the following properties:
+Fully expanded, the Release key block shows the following properties:

-The green input connector in the header is used to trigger the block to start executing, which will set the clipboard to a specified value.
+The green input connector in the header is used to trigger the block to start executing, and any previously pressed keys to be released.

-The green output connector in the header triggers when the clipboard has been set to the specified value.
+The green output connector in the header triggers when the keys have been released.

-The title of the block (“Set clipboard”) can be changed by double-clicking on it and typing in a new title.
+The title of the block (“Release Key”) can be changed by double-clicking on it and typing in a new title.

-Click to capture keystrokes into the text value.
-This makes it easy to use special keys and key combinations such as CTRL+C, ENTER, etc.
+Click to capture key combinations into the Keys value.
+This makes it easy to press and hold special key combinations such as CTRL+C, ENTER, etc.